 FreeBalance provides the FreeBalance Accountability Suite, the GRP solution for all levels of central, regional & local government and external aid projects.

 Any and all modules of the FreeBalance Accountability Suite are available for hosted Shared Services, which includes:

 Today, the FreeBalance GRP solution is implemented globally within governments across the world.
-Customers include the governments of Afghanistan, Antigua and Barbuda, Canada, Guyana, Iraq, Jamaica, Kosovo, Kyrgyzstan, Mongolia, Pakistan, Palestine, Sierra Leone, Southern Sudan, Suriname, Timor-Leste, Uganda, and the USA.
+Customers include the governments of Afghanistan, Antigua and Barbuda, Canada, Guyana, Iraq, Jamaica, Kosovo, Mongolia, Pakistan, Palestine, Sierra Leone, Southern Sudan, Suriname, Timor-Leste, Uganda, and the USA.

 The software can be easily localized and configured for international deployment.
 FreeBalance supports multiple countries with different localization and modernization needs.

 Different Localization and Modernization Needs